Hadas Thier

-Hadas Thier is an American writer, journalist, and activist based in Brooklyn, New York.
+Hadas Thier (born 1976) is an American writer, journalist, and activist based in Brooklyn, New York.
 She has written articles for Jacobin, In These Times, Teen Vogue, Dollars & Sense, and The Nation, delivering information and analysis on issues such as economics, American politics, and the Middle East.
 She is the author of A People's Guide to Capitalism: An Introduction to Marxist Economics (2020).
 She is also a member of the Democratic Socialists of America.

 Early life and education

 Hadas Thier was born in Rehovot, Israel and later immigrated to the United States.
 She earned a bachelor's degree in history from the City College of New York.

 At City College, while protesting military recruiters on campus, she was arrested and suspended from campus, along with two other students and one staff member ("The City College Four").
 A national campaign eventually reinstated all four students and faculty, and the school dropped the charges.

-Thier has been an activist involved in movements against wars, corporate globalization, and police violence.
 In an interview with Truthout she said that her success as a self-taught Marxist economist came from her experience as an activist: "Some of the best aspects of academia is that it encourages a certain intellectual rigor...
 There’s an organic version of that in the left activist community, which is that you’re accountable to your comrades.
 Nobody is grading you, but something more important is on the line of actually trying to work out these questions together and figure out the questions of the day."